-Barcelona has long been a popular destination for travelers looking to enjoy the artistic and architectural culture of Spain.
-With its proximity to Montserrat and endless beaches, Barcelona has a landscape as inviting as its man-made attractions and is therefore one of northern Spain’s most frequently visited cities.
+Barcelona has long been a popular destination for travelers looking to enjoy the beauty that Spain as to offer.
+With its proximity to Montserrat and endless beaches, Barcelona has a landscape as inviting as its man-made attractions and is, therefore, one of northern Spain’s most frequently visited cities.
 However, with Spain’s Atlantic coast offering a different yet equally charming side of Spanish life, when it comes to choosing your next Spanish holiday, why not consider some of the country’s unsung highlights?
+This includes stunning beaches, amazing museums, tasty Pintxos (which are like the normal Spanish Tapas on steroids) and much much more

 Not a Tolkien character, Bilbao is the 14th century capital of Biscay.
 Its annual Semana Grande (Big Week) Festival in August sees entertainers and musicians take to the streets, supported by firework displays and ticketed games and events.
 Keep an eye on the website for the 2014 programme (and you might need Google Translate to help!).